-The school will make every effort to maintain confidentiality and guard against unwanted publicity while an allegation is being investigated or considered.
+The School will make every effort to maintain confidentiality and guard against unwanted publicity while an Allegation is being investigated or considered.

-The School responsible person will take advice from the LADO, police and children's social care services, as appropriate, to agree:
+The Responsible Person will take advice from the LADO, police and children's social care services, as appropriate, to agree:

--Who needs to know about the allegation and what information can be shared -How to manage speculation, leaks and gossip, including how to make parents or carers of a child/children involved aware of their obligations with respect to confidentiality -What, if any, information can be reasonably given to the wider community to reduce speculation -How to manage press interest if, and when, it arises.
+- -Who needs to know about the Allegation and what information can be shared; - -How to manage speculation, leaks and gossip, including how to make parents or carers of a child/children involved aware of their obligations with respect to confidentiality; - -What, if any, information can be reasonably given to the wider community to reduce speculation; - -How to manage press interest if, and when, it arises.

-6.8 Non-recent allegations
+6.8 Non-recent Allegations

 Abuse can be reported, no matter how long ago it happened.
-CFBL will report any non-recent allegations made by a child to the LADO in line with Camden's procedures for dealing with non-recent allegations.
+CFBL will report any non-recent Allegations made by a child to the LADO in line with Camden's procedures for dealing with non-recent Allegations.

-Where an adult makes an allegation to the School that they were abused as a child, we will advise the individual to report the allegation to the police.
+Where an adult makes an Allegation to the School that they were abused as a child, we will advise the individual to report the Allegation to the police.